deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

  ⮕ READ: https://cloud.google.com/load-balancing/docs/load-balancing-overview<br/>
 ~~ System design = You might have different servers in your system handling different parts of that system.
 And this is especially true when your service is composed of micro services rather than all jammed together (in a monolith).
  -- Use HTTP(S) Load Balancer (with URL Map)
- -- (If you imagine something like an online store, you might have some systems that handle the item catalog, maybe other systems that know about the current inventory levels, and yet different systems that handle user data like past orders that they ve placed or maybe even what's in their cart right now.)<br/>
+ -- (If you imagine something like an online store, you might have some systems that handle the item catalog, maybe other systems that know about the current inventory levels, and yet different systems that handle user data like past orders that they we placed or maybe even what's in their cart right now.)
+ -- This supports SSL/TLS offloading unlike others, allowing the load balancer to terminate SSL sessions and decrypt traffic before forwarding it to the backend instances.
+It has several benefits, such as improved security, reduced CPU load on backend instance<br/>
 ~~ Layer 4 vs. Layer 7
  ⮕ READ: 7 layers of OSI https://www.webopedia.com/definitions/7-layers-of-osi-model/
  -- Layer 4 only knows IPs (TCP/IP layer) and cannot route based on the URL paths defined in L7